deeweinacht/PDFInvoiceGenerator-automation-Python/README.md

 Dependencies:
--pandas 1.4.3 licensed with BSD 3-Clause
+- pandas 1.4.3 licensed with BSD 3-Clause
--openpyxl 3.1.0 licensed with MIT/Expat
+- openpyxl 3.1.0 licensed with MIT/Expat
--pyfpdf 1.7.2 licensed with LGPL-3.0
+- pyfpdf 1.7.2 licensed with LGPL-3.0